thewh1teagle/Lens/README.md

 # Lens

-Your Dashboard platform, your lens to insights.
+Dashboard platform, your lens to insights.

 # Setup
 ```console